-Fax: (853) 2871-3948
+Fax : (853) 2871-3948

-NOTICE IS HEREBY GIVEN THAT the Annual General Meeting ("AGM") of Chinney Kin Wing Holdings Limited (the "Company", together with its subsidiaries, the "Group") will be held on Wednesday, 1 June 2016 at 3:30 p.m. at Full Moon Shanghai Restaurant, Macau Jockey Club, 3/F., East Wing, Shun Tak Centre, 200 Connaught Road Central, Hong Kong for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the Annual General Meeting ("AGM") of Chinney Kin Wing Holdings Limited (the "Company", collectively with its subsidiaries, the "Group") will be held on Friday, 2 June 2017 at 3:30 p.m. at Full Moon Shanghai Restaurant, Macau Jockey Club, 3/F., East Wing, Shun Tak Centre, 200 Connaught Road Central, Hong Kong for the following purposes:

-- 1. To receive and consider the audited financial statements of the Company for the year ended 31 December 2015 together with the reports of the directors and the independent auditors thereon. - 2.
-To declare a special dividend for the year ended 31 December 2015. - 3.
-To re-elect directors of the Company (the "Directors") and to authorise the board of Directors (the "Board") to fix the Directors' remuneration. - 4.
-To re-appoint auditors and to authorise the Board to fix their remuneration. - 5.
+- To receive and consider the audited financial statements of the Company for the year ended 31 December 2016 together with the reports of the directors and the independent auditor thereon. - 2.
+To declare a final dividend for the year ended 31 December 2016. - 3.
+To re-elect directors of the Company (the "Directors") and to authorise the board of Directors (the "Board") to fix the directors' remuneration. - 4.
+To re-appoint auditor and to authorise the Board to fix their remuneration. - 5.
 To consider as special business and, if thought fit, pass with or without amendments the following resolution as an Ordinary Resolution: